 But most people do not need legal advice to prepare their Will, particularly with the advance in the

 capabilities of online Will writing services like the one at LegalWills.co.uk.

-When you step through the Expat Will service, every page has help available under a button labeled "Tell me More".
+When you step through the Expat Will service, every page has help available in a "Common Questions" section.

 In addition, most data fields have context-specific help that pops up with more information.

 If you get stuck at all, or have any further questions about the use of the service, please contact us at

 Create your Expatriate Will right now using the MyExpatWill™ wizard